 2. Protein Alternatives: Instead of meat or seafood, consider plant-based protein sources like tempeh, tofu, or seitan.
 Marinate and cook them separately before adding to the rice.

-3. Mixed Vegetables: Load your Spanish rice with a variety of seasonal vegetables such as bell peppers, artichokes, peas, and asparagus.
+3. Mixed Vegetables: Load your Spanish rice with seasonal vegetables such as bell peppers, artichokes, peas, and asparagus.
 These veggies bring color, texture, and nutrients to the dish.

 4. Vegan Sausages: Many vegan sausages on the market have flavors that work well in Spanish rice.
 Sauté them separately and incorporate them during the cooking process.

-5. Nutritional Yeast: To impart a cheesy, umami flavor, add nutritional yeast to the rice.
+5. Nutritional Yeast: Add nutritional yeast to the rice to impart a cheesy, umami flavor.
 It provides depth and complexity to the dish, making it more satisfying for vegan eaters.

 6. Plant-Based Aioli: Prepare a vegan aioli using plant-based mayonnaise and garlic for a creamy, garlic-infused condiment that pairs wonderfully with Spanish rice.